LauLauThom/Fiji-QualiAnnotations/README.md

 Allows the visualization of the data-distribution from a table column in Fiji.
 The plugin uses the JFreeChart library and is macro-recrodable.
 See Supplementary Figure 2 on Zenodo (click the DOI link at the top of this page).
+__NOTE__: As pointed out on [Twitter](https://twitter.com/MarionLouveaux/status/1362145060922482689), it's difficult to distinguish pie charts section with similar sizes, while it's more obvious with a bar chart.
+A bar chart plugin might come in future versions of the tool.
+Stay tuned !

 # Annotate image-regions with ROI
 You can annotate image-regions by either drawing a new roi or selecting one or multiple existing ROI stored in the RoiManager before clicking the "Add" or category button.